toddstavish/Dockerfiles/QGIS/README.md

-QGIS is A Free and Open Source Geographic Information System.
+QGIS is a free and open source Geographic Information System.

 docker run -i -t \